Code-the-Change-YYC/serverless-template/README.md

 - Clone this repository
 - Run `npm install`

+### Troubleshooting
+- If you installed npm as and administrator you may need to change the owner for you node packages folder.
+- You will need to use an AWS profile with enough permissions to create the resources for the project.
+You will get a permissions error if the profile does not have the required permissions.

 ### Deploying the project
 The serverless framework provides a wrapper around AWS CloudFormation so it will deploy a CloudFormation stack behind the scenes.
 In order